Marjan-Abbasifar/Front-End/Weather-App/README.md

 ---

 ## Prerequisites
+- Node.js
-   Node.js and npm installed
+- npm
-   An API key from OpenWeatherMap
+- An API key from OpenWeatherMap

 ---